 Distributed binaries

-Fluid Attacks provides native binaries for security scanning that run directly on your machine or CI runner — no Docker, no account, and no API key required.
+Fluid Attacks provides native binaries for security scanning that run directly on your machine or CI runner without Docker and without asking for your account or API key.
 Each binary is a single self-contained executable that you install once and run anywhere.

 BinaryScannerDescription